Guinea-Bissau: 21st century

-From Vieira years to present

 In June 2005, presidential elections were held for the first time since the coup that deposed Ialá.
 Ialá returned as the candidate for the PRS, claiming to be the legitimate president of the country, but the election was won by former president João Bernardo Vieira, deposed in the 1999 coup.
 Vieira beat Malam Bacai Sanhá in a run-off election.
 Sanhá initially refused to concede, claiming that tampering and electoral fraud occurred in two constituencies including the capital, Bissau.

-Despite reports of arms entering the country prior to the election and some "disturbances during campaigning", including attacks on government offices by unidentified gunmen, foreign election monitors described the 2005 election overall as "calm and organized".
+Foreign monitors described the elections as "calm and organized", despite some reports of arms entering the country prior to the election and few "disturbances during campaigning", including attacks on government offices by unidentified gunmen.

-Three years later, PAIGC won a strong parliamentary majority, with 67 of 100 seats, in the parliamentary election held in November 2008.
+Three years later, Sanhá's PAIGC won a strong parliamentary majority, with 67 of 100 seats, in the parliamentary election held in November 2008.
 In November 2008, President Vieira's official residence was attacked by members of the armed forces, killing a guard but leaving the president unharmed.

 On 2 March 2009, however, Vieira was assassinated by what preliminary reports indicated to be a group of soldiers avenging the death of the head of joint chiefs of staff, General Batista Tagme Na Wai, who had been killed in an explosion the day before.
 Vieira's death did not trigger widespread violence, but there were signs of turmoil in the country, according to the advocacy group Swisspeace.
 Military leaders in the country pledged to respect the constitutional order of succession.
 National Assembly Speaker Raimundo Pereira was appointed as an interim president until a nationwide election on 28 June 2009.
-It was won by Malam Bacai Sanhá of the PAIGC, against Kumba Ialá as the presidential candidate of the PRS.
+It was won by Malam Bacai Sanhá, against Kumba Ialá as the presidential candidate of the PRS.

-On 9 January 2012, President Sanhá died of complications from diabetes, and Pereira was again appointed as an interim president.
+On 9 January 2012, President Sanhá died, and Pereira was again appointed as an interim president.
 On the evening of 12 April 2012, members of the country's military staged a coup d'état and arrested the interim president and a leading presidential candidate.
 Former vice chief of staff, General Mamadu Ture Kuruma, assumed control of the country in the transitional period and started negotiations with opposition parties.